4eyedglobule/Voice-activated-solar-system/README.md

 Voice-activated Solar System

 A display of the solar system created in react+vite.
 Uses voice input to navigate the display, user can view the specifics of each planet in the solar system by turning on voice recognition and speaking the planet name.
+Note: Only works in sites that support voice recognition such as microsoft edge.

 Github pages site: https://4eyedglobule.github.io/Voice-activated-solar-system/